Windows Installer, Java Installer, Freeware Installer

 Advanced Installer will create components for the added resources as necessary.
 These components will be added to the Current Feature.
 Use the drop-down list box in the toolbar to change the Current Feature.

-TipYou can further manage the your package's organization in the Organization page.
+TipYou can further manage your package's organization in the Organization page.

 Removing products

-Remove Java Product Use the [ Delete ] toolbar button, the "Delete" list context menu item or press the Delete key while the focus is on the Products panel.
+Remove Java Product Use the [ Delete ] toolbar button, the “Delete” list context menu item or press the Delete key while a product is selected.

 Bundling a JRE with your Application

-In the Java Media Tab page, specify the path to the JRE to be bundled and optionally the path where the install package with JRE will be generated.
+In the “Build” page under the “Package Definition” panel select the Java tab.
+Specify the path to JRE that will be bundled and optionally the path where the install package with JRE will be generated.

 Running your Java Application as a Windows Service